Multiple business entities

 Can I file taxes by entity in Avalara or Vertex?

-Yes — this is supported for merchants with a direct Avalara or Vertex account.
-You'll need to configure the integration in your Recurly site by mapping entity and company/division codes appropriately to enable entity-specific filing in your tax system.
+Yes, for merchants with a direct Avalara or Vertex account.
+Configure the integration in your Recurly site by mapping entity and company/division codes appropriately to enable entity-specific filing in your tax system.

 Does this feature work with Recurly revenue recognition?

-Yes, multi-entity is compatible with Recurly revenue recognition.
-If you enable revenue recognition after creating entities, you'll need to create two GL codes for each entity on your site.
+Yes.
+Multi-entity is compatible with Recurly revenue recognition.
+If you enable revenue recognition after creating entities, create two GL codes for each entity on your site.

 Can I run entity-specific analytics in Recurly?